macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex45"></a>ex45
-Write a function who return the average of a list of integer
+Write a function that return the average of a list of integer
 Ex:
 \>\> divider(9)
 [1, 3, 9]